-If you’re looking to take out a UK endowment life insurance policy, you’ll need to search the market to find the best deals and top selling endowments.
+If you’re looking to take out an endowment life insurance policy, you’ll need to search the market to find the best deals and top selling endowments.

 To find an endowment life insurance policy that suits your investment and risk appetite, make an enquiry to speak to a financial advisor.

-Why endowment life insurance calculators don’t give you the full picture
+Why online calculators don’t give you the full picture

 To find the life insurance provider that will pay you back the best return for your cash, compare the offers on the market.
 You can do this using an endowment life insurance calculator which can be found online.

 Many major providers of endowment life insurance will have an online calculator on their web page to help you see how much you would have to invest to get a certain lump sum payout.

 However, the results will only give you an indication of possible returns, these returns are not guaranteed and your investment could rise or fall along with wider market dynamics.